-For example, a large insurance company is publishing policies for customers daily.
+A large insurance company is publishing policies for customers daily.
 The policies are created in a front office desktop application and published to the user account section of the company website.
-The creation and publication of an insurance policy goes across desktop and web applications and involves a long sequence of steps, illustrated below.
+The creation and publication of an insurance policy goes across desktop and web applications and involves a long sequence of steps, as illustrated below.

 This process is essential to the business, and if it breaks it can have a damaging effect on the customer experience.
 To stay on top of this, the process is put under continuous testing.